Investigations

 • Status set to open

-2. AI-Powered Auto-Triage (optional): If enabled, an AI agent analyzes the alert:
+2. AI-Powered Auto-Triage: An AI agent analyzes the alert:

 • Updates status to agent-triage while analyzing